Lufzys/OpenGL-Internal-Template/README.md

 # OpenGL-Internal-Template
-OpenGL3 Internal Hook with ImGui Impl.
-Written specifically for AssaultCube
+OpenGL3 Internal Hook with ImGui Impl. (using minhook for detours x64/x86) Written specifically for AssaultCube